tnhu/kanji/README.md

 </div>
 ```

-When you click button `"Say hi"` on the first card (or any card), first instance of Card is instantiated.
-When you click `"Say hi"` on the second card, another instance is instantiated.
+When you click button `Say hi` on the first card (or any card), first instance of Card is instantiated.
+When you click `Say hi` on the second card, another instance is instantiated.

 What happens if you specify `type="shared"` in Card?
-When you first click `"Say hi"` on any card, one instance of Card is instantiated and this instance will be shared across all the cards inside the page, meaning when you click the button on another card, the shared instance will handle the event.
+When you first click `Say hi` on any card, one instance of Card is instantiated and this instance will be shared across all the cards inside the page, meaning when you click the button on another card, the shared instance will handle the event.

 Kanji has a garbage collector.
 When all the DOM fragments represent a component are detached, all of its instances will be removed.
 In the other word, components can be attached and detached as will.